Avaiga/taipy-doc/docs/index.md

 # Welcome to Taipy

-Taipy is a helpful open-source Python library for improving both the front-end and back-end of your applications.
-It's designed to make it easy to create interactive, multi-page dashboards with enhanced Markdown content.
-Even if you're not an expert in web development, you can use this web application builder to create dynamic interfaces quickly and easily.
+Taipy is an open-source Python designed to build both the front-end and back-end of your applications.
+Taipy is easy to learn while providing all the features required to cover the whole software cycle: from prototypes/pilots all the way to deployment/production.
+Taipy’s front-end makes it easy to create interactive, multi-users, multi-page dashboards.
+Yet, Taipy provides all the customization possibilities (graphical event management, delay management, etc) required by developers and end-users.

-At the same time, Taipy is designed specifically for creating data-driven back-end applications.
+At the same time, Taipy is designed for creating data-driven back-end applications.
 It comes with built-in components that make it easy to organize and control how data is accessed and managed.
-This feature, called "Scenario Management," requires very little setup in Python.

-With Taipy Studio, a graphical configuration editor, setting up your scenarios (which include data flows and pipelines) has become much simpler.
-This tool offers a user-friendly interface where you can easily drag and drop elements, customize layouts, and integrate features effortlessly.

-Taipy is a versatile tool that enables both individuals and businesses to create applications without needing advanced coding skills.
-One of its key benefits is how it speeds up development for both the front-end and back-end aspects, covering everything from initial prototypes to fully scalable, ready-to-use applications.
+Pipeline orchestration is very easy to implement through a graphical editor (Taipy Studio) and an intuitive Python API.

+The capability to:

+- Register pipeline single execution.
+- Perform what-if analysis (comparing different executions/runs).
+- Explore your past executions, comparing them.

+Is provided by Taipy’s “Scenario Management”, one of Taipy’s central concepts.

 **Front-End Functionalities:**

-- Creating a user interface requires a solid grasp of Python programming fundamentals.
-- Taipy is purposefully engineered to prioritize user-friendliness, resulting in a straightforward and intuitive process of user interface creation.
+- Taipy provides all the GUI components needed to build interactive front-ends.
-- No prior knowledge of web design is necessary, and it eradicates the need for any prerequisites related to CSS and HTML.
+- No prior knowledge of web design is necessary, and any prerequisites related to CSS and HTML.
 - Leveraging augmented Markdown syntax, Taipy GUI aids users in seamlessly generating their desired web pages.
+- Taipy’s ability to really customize your GUI in terms of layout, graphical events, Style/CSS, etc is one of Taipy’s strongest points.

 **Back-End Functionalities:**

-- Taipy provides extensive support for establishing resilient pipelines capable of managing diverse scenarios.
+- Taipy provides extensive support for orchestrating resilient pipelines capable of managing diverse situations.
 - The process of modeling Directed Acyclic Graphs (DAGs) is simplified through Taipy Studio.
-- Enhancing the overall performance of Taipy applications, data caching, parallel executions of tasks, data source scoping are all integrated.
+- Enhancing the overall performance of Taipy applications, task caching, parallel executions of tasks, data source scoping are all integrated.
 - Providing a registry of pipeline executions.
 - Taipy equips users with the ability to monitor and assess the performance of their applications using the KPI tracking tool.
-- Taipy offers built-in graphical explorers for visualizing, editing, and monitoring your ‘executed’ pipelines and their associated data.
+- Taipy offers built-in graphical explorers for visualizing, editing, and monitoring your past ‘executed’ pipelines and their associated data.

 ## Overview of Taipy